wistia/wistia-open-docs/_posts/stats-api.md

-created_at | When the visitor was created - i.e. when they first loaded a video in the account. last_active_at | The last time the visitor played a video. last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video. loads | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. plays | The total number of videos that have been viewed by this visitor. visitor_identity | An object with 2 fields (name and email) that represents and available identity info for this visitor.
+created_at | When the visitor was created - i.e. when they first loaded a video in the account. last_active_at | The last time the visitor played a video. last_event_key | The event key which can be used to retrieve the information about what happened when they last played a video. load_count | The total number of videos that have been loaded (but not necessarily viewed) by this visitor. play_count | The total number of videos that have been viewed by this visitor. visitor_identity | An object with 2 fields (name and email) that represents and available identity info for this visitor.

 ### Visitors: Show